technicalagilecoach/SudokuSolver/Notes.md

 - perform pruning etc. only based on actually changed cells

 ## Done
+- use the same symbol for unsolved cells as in the input files when writing the results
+  - currently done by replacing the characters afterward -> inefficient
+  - Puzzle.Init -> no need to change, internally 0 is used to denote undefined cells
+  - Puzzle.PrintCells -> additional parameter undefinedSymbol
 - highlight the original fixed cells in red for SinglePuzzle mode with console output
 - store output files in the same format as the input files
 - distinguish different input file types